RiverRuby/digital-garden/content/concepts/CG.md

 > [[SXG]] proofs & lobbying
 - This website signs its data with SXG!
-- I want to make proofs about what River says on other parts of the web!
+- I want to make proofs about what I say on other parts of the web!
 - And then let's do it for your website (and Medium, Substack, Mirror, and all major media sites...once we lobby them all to also add SXG!)

 > [[SHAmaphore]]